EmadMhmd/TrackMe/README.md

 ## Docker instructions

-### For developement node server
+### For development node server

-- Copy example.dev.env to dev.env and adapt you vaiables (See configuraion section)
+- Copy example.dev.env to dev.env and adapt you variables (See configuration section)

 - To run the server